kentcdodds/old-kentcdodds.com/content/blog/how-i-teach/index.md

 quick feedback on the material so I can find places to improve things.
 I've been doing this in my workshops since the beginning of 2017, and now over a year and a half later I have 3.6k responses to this form.
-Not everyone fills out the feedback and elaboration form, but I have been able to see which exercises and working and which aren't based on the responses I get here.
+Not everyone fills out the feedback and elaboration form, but I have been able to see which exercises are working and which aren't based on the responses I get here.

 ### Active Retrieval